Children in Need: Pudsey Bear

 In 1986, the logo was redesigned.
 Whilst retaining the concept of a teddy bear with a bandana over one eye, all other elements were changed.
-Specifically, the triangular elements of the underlying design were abandoned, as well as the corporate identity colour scheme was changed.
+Specifically, the triangular elements of the underlying design were abandoned, and the corporate identity colour scheme was changed.
 The new bandana design was white with red spots, one of the buttons was removed and the logotype now appeared as building blocks, which spelled out "BBC CHILDREN IN NEED" in capital letters.
-Pudsey now has a smiling expression on his face rather than a sad one like the previous logo.
+Pudsey now had a smiling expression on his face rather than a sad one in the previous logo.

 In 2007, Pudsey and the logo were redesigned again.
 This time, Pudsey's bandana had multicoloured spots, and all of the buttons were removed.
 By 2009, Pudsey had been joined by another bear, a brown female bear named "Blush".
-She has a spotty bow with the pattern similar to Pudsey's bandana pattern.
+She had a spotty bow with the pattern similar to Pudsey's bandana pattern.
 In 2013, Moshi Monsters introduced Pudsey as an in-game item for 100 Rox.

 The Children in Need 2015 campaign on 13 November 2015 marked the thirtieth birthday of Pudsey Bear, who has been the charity's mascot since 1985.

 In 2022, as part of the corporate BBC rebrand, the logo was completely redesigned.
-The word "CHILDREN IN NEED" in capital letters has been written in a modified rounded version of BBC Reith Sans Bold and Pudsey Bear was removed as part of the logo.
-Despite this, Pudsey Bear remained in use as a mascot and was also given a redesign.
+The phrase "CHILDREN IN NEED" in capital letters appeared in a modified rounded version of BBC Reith Sans Bold, and Pudsey Bear was removed as part of the logo.
+Despite this, Pudsey Bear remained in use as a mascot and was also given a redesign which involved making the multicoloured spots on his bandana larger and adding multicoloured spots onto the soles of his now white feet.